Time Zones in Israel

 what currency does Israel use?

 Israel uses the ILS (Shekel).
-This is the currency used for local pricing, payroll, hotel payments, transport costs, and commercial transactions, so it is important for anyone planning business travel, vendor payments, or relocation budgeting.
+This is the currency used for local purchases, accommodation, transportation, dining, payroll, and most commercial transactions within the country.

 what is the dialing code for Israel?

 The international dialing code for Israel is +972.
-If you are calling a business contact, hotel, university, or family member in Israel from another country, you begin the number with +972 before the local number format.
+If you are calling an Israeli business, hotel, government office, or personal number from another country, you begin with +972 before the local number.

 which cities in Israel use the same time zone?

-Major cities including Jerusalem, Tel Aviv, West Jerusalem, Haifa, Petaẖ Tiqva, Ashdod, Netanya, Rishon LeTsiyyon, Bnei Brak, and H̱olon all use Asia/Jerusalem (UTC+2).
-That means a meeting scheduled for 3:00 PM in Tel Aviv is also 3:00 PM in Jerusalem and Haifa, with no domestic clock conversion needed.
+Major cities including Jerusalem, Tel Aviv, West Jerusalem, Haifa, Petaẖ Tiqva, Ashdod, Netanya, Rishon LeTsiyyon, Bnei Brak, and H̱olon all use Asia/Jerusalem.
+There is no city-level time difference among these locations.